Food Nachos

 How to make the most of artichoke leaves

-The leaves and stalk from 1 artichoke – use the coronary heart for some other recipe
+The leaves and stalk from 1 artichoke – use the heart for another recipe

 2 sprigs clean mint, leaves picked and stalks finely chopped